noiseprotocol/noise_spec/noise.md

  * **DH functions** and a **cipherset** provide low-level crypto functions.

  * A **kernel object** builds on the cipherset.
-The kernel provides methods for mixing inputs into a secret key and using that key for encryption and decryption.
+The kernel mixes inputs into a secret key and uses that key for encryption and decryption.

  * A **session object** builds on the kernel and DH functions and provides methods for handling messages.